 At the best of times, being a new mother is difficult.
-And it takes a lot of time, effort, and practise to figure out your new mom schedule.
-I’m referring to practise for both you and your little bundle of joy.
+And it takes a lot of time, effort, and practice to figure out your new mom routines.
+I’m referring to practice for both you and your little bundle of joy.
 This is particularly true when it comes to nursing.

 If you’re a first-time parent, you might be surprised to find that nursing is difficult.
 It takes a lot of work to figure out, and newborns aren’t very good at it at first.